Welcome to our guide, which offers guidance and support to those who want to make a successful personal injury claim.

 |Wrist||Mild - Severe||£2,810 - £47,720||From sprains to amputation|

 |Hand||Extremely Severe||£11,520 - £160,600||This range is the most severe of hand injuries where amputation of one or both hands occur|

 |Hand||Moderate to Severe||£4,640 - £10,580||Crush type injuries, with restricted use of the hand because of the injuries will be at the higher end of this range.|

 |Neck||Extremely Severe||£36,240 - £118,240||Neck injuries where movement / use will be restricted heavily|

 |Neck||Mild||Up to £ 6,290||Whiplash/soft-tissue type injuries|

-As you’ll notice, each injury type has a compensation range.
+As you’ll notice, each injury type, from a toe injury to a head injury has a compensation range.
 This is usually from minor to severe and your solicitor will need to support your claim with medical evidence to ensure your injury is placed in the right part of the range.